adrianholovaty/django-pancake/README.rst

 How fast is the speed improvement?
 ==================================

-It depends on what you're doing in templates.
+It depends on what you're doing in templates, and it depends on whether you have template caching enabled.

 If you're just using basic template inheritance and includes, you should expect a tiny/negligible performance improvement -- on the order of 10 milliseconds